lushl9301/xm-sparc/my-doc/global-variable-doc/Gloable Variable.md

 ### Description

 An array of ```xmcPartiton```.
-Length of this array is ```xmcTab.noPartitions```. ```xmcPartition``` struct consists of the id of partition, number of virtual CPUs assigned to this partition, communication ports of the partition, consoleDev, etc..
+The length of this array is ```xmcTab.noPartitions```. ```xmcPartition``` struct consists of the id of partition, number of virtual CPUs assigned to this partition, communication ports of the partition, consoleDev, etc..
 It is the detailed representation of XtratuM partition transalted from XML files.

 One of the attribute ```xmcPartitionArch``` is empty.